Strictly for the Birds

-Strictly for the Birds is a 1964 British comedy film directed by Vernon Sewell and starring Tony Tanner, Joan Sims and Graham Stark.
-Terry Blessing seems to be having a lucky day, winning at gambling, until a woman with whom he'd had an assignation six years previously 'phones him and claims her child is his son.
+Strictly for the Birds is a 1964 British second feature comedy film directed by Vernon Sewell and starring Tony Tanner, Joan Sims and Graham Stark.
+It was written by Tony Hawes.
+Terry Blessing seems to be having a lucky day, winning at gambling, until a woman with whom he had an assignation six years previously phones him and claims her child is his son.

-It was made at Beaconsfield Studios as a second feature for distribution by the Rank Organisation.
-The film was an apparent attempt to imitate Sparrows Can't Sing (1963) with which is shared a setting in the East End of London.

 Plot

 Terry Blessing creates a gambling system involving continual use of a ready reckoner.
 Although his system is very successful, he is ultimately robbed of his winnings by a well-bred young lady whom he accidentally meets after trying to impress her.
 The minor compensation, of regaining his original stake on a raffle, is also denied him, as it's merely the same amount that he owes to another.

-Title Song
+Production

+The film was made at Beaconsfield Studios for distribution by the Rank Organisation.
+Chibnall and McFarlane in The British 'B' Film write that the film was "an apparent homage to its contemporary, Sparrows Can't Sing [1963]", also set in the East End of London.

+Sewell said: The studio was gonna close, but they had a free six weeks, and they had this young man who they thought would be a star.
+And this very funny comedy was written and they said, "Could I direct now and get it finished within the time?"
+I said, "Of course I can."
+And it was made, and there was a very funny thing happened, there was a very funny scene about a firework shop.
+A boy dropped some matches in a firework shop and this all blows up, there were some very, very funny sequences in it.
+And we got all the fireworks free from a big firework firm and everything.
+I showed them stills and they were delighted.
+Then I said, "Would you like to come and see the movie?"
+And they saw it, and next day I had a writ... to stop the film.
+Because they said the firework trade is fighting to keep alive and you're showing in the film just what we say can't happen, you'll do it a lot of damage.
+I said, "Tell them to go and jump in the sea!"
+But the Rank lawyers apparently said, "No" and I had to cut the scene out, which is rather stupid because somebody then appeared in black face with no excuse at all!

+Music

-The film's title song, 'Strictly for the Birds', was recorded by Birmingham pop group Pat Wayne and the Beachcombers, and was released on Columbia Records DB 7262.
+The film's title song, "Strictly for the Birds", was recorded by Birmingham pop group Pat Wayne and the Beachcombers, and was released on Columbia Records DB 7262.